-Analyze mathematical, science, and social studies practices and their implications for early education as defined in the Mississippi Early Learning Standards.
-PPA 3D

-- 1. Discuss the importance of developmentally appropriate social studies experiences in a classroom setting for young children. - 2.
+- 1. Analyze mathematical, science, and social studies practices and their implications for early education as defined in the Mississippi Early Learning Standards.
+PPA 3D - 2.
+Discuss the importance of developmentally appropriate social studies experiences in a classroom setting for young children. - a.
 Identify the objectives of social studies for young children to include the areas of self, family, classroom, community, and our world.
-PPA 3E - 3.
+PPA 3E - b.
 Develop a portfolio of social studies experiences to include activities, materials, tools, and resources.
-PPA 3D - 4.
-Develop a social studies unit.
-PPA 3E - 5.
+PPA 3D - 3.
 Discuss the importance of developmentally appropriate math experiences in the classroom for young children.
 PPA 3E5, 3C 4-5, 3D - a.
 Explain the fundamental concepts of math including one-to-one correspondence, number sense, comparing, classification, shapes, spatial sense, measurement, and patterning. - b.
 Identify the process of math development in the sensorimotor, preoperational, and concrete operational stages of development. - c.
-Identify naturalistic, informal, and structured math experiences for the young child. - 6.
-Develop a portfolio of math experiences including activities, materials, tools, and resources. - 7.
+Identify naturalistic, informal, and structured math experiences for the young child. - d.
+Develop a portfolio of math experiences including activities, materials, tools, and resources. - 4.
 Discuss the importance of developmentally appropriate science experiences in a classroom setting for young children.
 PPA 3E7, 3C 4-5, 3D - a.
 Identify the objectives of science for young children to include the areas of investigation, the five senses, physical science, life science, and earth science. - b.
 Identify naturalistic, informal, and structured science experiences for the young child. - c.
-Develop a portfolio of science experiences including activities, materials, tools, and resources.
+Develop a portfolio of science experiences including activities, materials, tools, and resources. - 5.
+Develop a social studies, math, or science unit.
+PPA 3C4